SQL Injection Testing Tutorial (Example and Prevention of SQL Injection Attack)

 Risks of SQL Injection

-Nowadays, a database is being used for almost all the systems and websites, as data should be stored somewhere.
+Nowadays, a database is being used for almost all systems and websites, as data should be stored somewhere.

 The main purpose of this attack is to hack the system’s database, therefore this attack’s consequences can really be harmful.